 Like your personal credit score, the best way to reach a perfect business credit score is to repay all your bills in full and on time—that includes payments to vendors, utility companies, small business lenders, and any other suppliers your business works with—and keep spending on your business credit cards in check.

+The first step to achieving that effusive perfect credit score is to know exactly how it’s calculated.
 There are three main credit bureaus that monitor your personal credit: TransUnion, Equifax, and Experian.
 Again, there are lots of credit scores out there, and methods of calculating those scores, but FICO is by far the most common (followed closely by VantageScore).
 It’s named for the Fair Isaac Corporation, the data analytics company who invented this system in the 1960s.

-Every so often, FICO releases a new version of its algorithm, which weighs consumer information differently.
+Every so often, FICO releases a new version of their algorithm, which weighs consumer information differently.
 All three credit bureaus may use a different version of the algorithm, but FICO 8 seems to be the most widely-used version.
 (We say seems, because the bureaus can’t share too much about this proprietary information.)

 On top of that, the credit bureaus vary their algorithms based on the lender pulling your score—because, realistically, a small business lender needs different information on a borrower than a car lender does.
 As a result, your credit score will fluctuate slightly across the bureaus, and it may also look a little different based on the type of loan you’re applying for.